pinterest/querybook/docs_website/docs/integrations/customize_html.md

 You would have the full knowledge of the query error message, the query engine, and the query text.
 Note that it is always the last statement execution that caused the error.

+The return value is string and the message would get converted into rich text via the Markdown renderer.
+So you can also insert urls, images, or formatted text based on Markdown syntax.

-Here are some of the suggestions you can add:
+Here are example suggestions you can add:

 -   Add a specific config based on the error message
 -   Redirect user to read the internal query guide